Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Related Work

 Financial document analysis has attracted significant attention from both the NLP and financial technology communities~\citep{chen2024financial, loukas2023making}.
 The FinDER dataset~\citep{finder2025}, introduced by LinqAlpha, provides 5,703 query-evidence-answer triplets derived from real-world financial inquiries across 10-K filings.
 The dataset reflects realistic analyst workflows with ambiguous, concise queries featuring domain-specific abbreviations and jargon.
 Its characteristics, including 84.5\% qualitative questions, 15.5\% quantitative questions (with half requiring multi-step reasoning), and evidence often scattered across multiple document sections, make it a challenging benchmark for RAG systems.

 Prior work on FinDER reports that advanced models such as GPT-4-Turbo achieve only 9\% accuracy on closed-book questions, demonstrating the necessity of retrieval-augmented approaches~\citep{finder2025}.
 Complementing FinDER, QuantEval~\citep{kang2026quanteval} provides a benchmark evaluating LLMs across three dimensions of quantitative finance---knowledge-based QA, mathematical reasoning, and strategy coding---revealing substantial gaps between frontier models and human experts particularly in reasoning tasks.
 On the generative side, FinSentLLM~\citep{zhang2025finsentllm} demonstrates that multi-LLM ensemble approaches can achieve consistent gains in financial sentiment analysis, with structured semantic signals providing econometric evidence linking model predictions to market dynamics.
 Multi-hop reasoning in RAG systems has been explored through graph-based and tree-based retrieval~\citep{shi2026reasoning}, and context pruning techniques such as AttentionRAG~\citep{fang2025attentionrag} aim to select only the most relevant passages from retrieved candidates.
+Beyond retrieval-centric QA, a substantial body of work mines signals directly from 10-K narratives and market data: interpretable text scores extracted from filing narratives support bankruptcy prediction~\citep{zhang2026bankruptcy}, interpretable factor decomposition informs decision intelligence in equity markets~\citep{han2026interpretable}, calibrated technical-indicator strategies model index dynamics~\citep{lin2026volume}, and disclosure-driven studies examine analyst behavior and greenwashing~\citep{dai2023analyst} as well as the information content of alternative data such as satellite imagery in cross-listed share pricing~\citep{dai2023neighbors}.
+These efforts underscore the analytical value locked in financial filings and motivate retrieval systems---like the ones studied here---that can surface the right document content reliably.